FDMetz/odin-project/foundations-course/odin-recipes/README.md

 # odin-recipes
-TOP exercise,a very basic webpage that contains hyperlinks and images.
+Make a very basic web page using HTML, containing hyperlinks and images.